pali-english/pali-english.github.io/README.md

 the merit of one venerating such as these,
 cannot be calculated by anyone,
 saying it is just this much.

+    Te tādise pūjayato,
+        Te: those
+        tādise: such, such kinds
+        pūjayato: while venerating, worshipping, or respecting

+    nibbute akutobhaye;
+        nibbute: extinguished, quenched
+        akutobhaye: without fear from any quarter, without any danger

+    Na sakkā puññaṁ saṅkhātuṁ,
+        Na: not
+        sakkā: possible
+        puññaṁ: merit, virtue
+        saṅkhātuṁ: to count, to calculate

+    imettamapi kenaci.
+        imettamapi: this much even
+        kenaci: by anyone

 ### 15. Sukhavagga: Happiness

 Susukhaṁ vata jīvāma,